 Months of entry

 This MA programme is unique in the UK.
-It is based in a major city for philosophy of education and aims to give students a comprehensive grounding in the subject.
+It is based in a major centre for philosophy of education and aims to give students a comprehensive grounding in the subject.

 The Department of Education, Practice and Society at UCL Institute of Education (IOE) is the well-established home of an interdisciplinary grouping bringing together high-quality teaching and research in the history, sociology and philosophy of education and international development.

 The IOE has, through the decades, been in the vanguard of the development and dissemination of work in the field.
-Its Centre for Philosophy draws together research across the range the IOE as well as showcasing our extensive connections in the field.
+Its Centre for Philosophy draws together research across the IOE as well as showcasing our extensive connections in the field.

 The centre is committed to rigorous exploration of a variety of philosophical approaches, encompassing such topics as the aims of education, teaching, learning, and the curriculum, democracy, citizenship, philosophy with children, new technology, and the environment.